pu-cc/prjpeppercorn/docs/source/bitstream/commands.rst

 CMD_CFGRST
 -----------
-Resets all configuration latches to value of a byte from payload.
+Resets all configuration latches to value of a byte from payload, except active SPI controller and configuration PLL.

 CMD_ACLCU
 ----------